Request your fast, free quote today!

 Certified HEPA Vacuums

 In order for a filter to be certified HEPA, it must be tested and proven to filter particles as small as 0.3 microns to 99.97% efficiency at its designed air flow.
 To understand what a HEPA filter does, it helps to understand what a micron is.
 A micron is 1 millionth of a meter.
 A human hair is approximately 100 microns wide.
 Particles smaller than 10 microns are not visible to the human eye.
 A particle of tobacco smoke averages 0.01 to 1 micron.
 Most bacteria range from 0.35 to 10 microns.
 Almost all viruses, however, are smaller than 0.03 microns and HEPA filters are not effective at trapping them.

 Features of a High Quality HEPA Vacuum

 Not all HEPA vacuums are of equal quality.
 Here are some guidelines to follow to help get the best quality vacuum for the price.
 Much of this applies to getting good value in a vacuum generally.
-Starting from the ground up, look for high quality ball bearing wheels and casters that are of sufficient size to be easily moved over irregular floors and up and down stairs.
+Starting from the ground up, look for high-quality ball bearing wheels and casters that are of sufficient size to be easily moved over irregular floors and up and down stairs.
 Next, examine the construction of the collection devices for ease of cleaning and disposal of contaminants.
 Look for smooth easily wiped surfaces like stainless steel and aluminum.
-Plastic surfaces should be smooth and free of texturing.
+Plastic surfaces should be smooth and free of texture.

 High-Quality HEPA Vacuums use Bypass Motors